 Burweed has a several permaculture uses.
 One way to use in a permaculture system is to grow it as a mulch.
 The large leaves work well in a chop and drop mulching system.
 Another option is to grow dense patches as a hedge.

 In conclusion, common burdock has become a part of wild and domesticated plant communities across North America since its introduction as a food plant by European colonists.
-Burweed walks the fine line between its positive use as a food and medicine, and the difficulty burdock can cause for farmers.
-Whatever your feelings about common burdock, it is a plant that is worth getting to know.
+Burweed walks the fine line between its positive use as a food and medicine, and the difficulty it can cause for farmers.
+Whatever your feelings about the plant, it is a species that is worth getting to know.

 1) Bebeau, G. D. "The Friends of the Wild Flower Garden, Inc." Lesser (Common) Burdock, Great Burdock, Arctium minus Bernh., Arctium Lappa L. Friends of the Wildflower Garden, Inc., 2014.
 Web.
 11 July 2016.